Hiking with Oliver Sacks on my mind

 While it is the Oaxaca fern foray we read of in Oaxaca Journal, Sacks' delight in ferns was nurtured in regular trips closer to home.
 Sacks often visited the botanical gardens of New York City.
 There he spent time "discharg[ing] the tensions of the day", and writing.

-Most of the way from Govetts Leap along the Cliff Top walking track to Evans lookout runs parallel to the cliff edge and offers a dramatic panoramic view across the valley.
+The Cliff Top walking track takes you from Govetts Leap to Evans lookout.
+It runs parallel to the cliff edge and offers a dramatic panoramic view across the valley.
+The walk is 6km return.

-The Grand Canyon track, which starts (and ends) at Evans lookout, is a six kilometre loop of glorious greenery — big old moss-covered trees, running streams, a waterfall or two, and plenty of ferns.
+Once you arrive at Evans lookout you can add an extra section onto your hike by taking the Grand Canyon track, which starts (and ends) at Evans lookout.
+It's a six kilometre loop of glorious greenery — big old moss-covered trees, running streams, a waterfall or two, and plenty of ferns.

 Of course you needn't tackle Cliff Top and Grand Canyon tracks together, but it does make a good full day walk — particularly if you're commuting via train and walking to the start of the track from Blackheath Station.
 Govetts Leap lookout, and the start of the Cliff Top track, is an easy 3km walk from the station.